 heliostats and which, therefore, do not reach the target (i.e. the Solar

 Receiver located on the top of the Tower).
-By conducting such a Monte-Carlo ray tracing investigation the optical efficiency can be determined.
+By conducting a proper Monte-Carlo ray tracing investigation the optical efficiency can be determined.
 As the optimum design of such a solar tower facility depends on several factors, a tailor made solution by an expert is required.